elliegpr-sys/SnapchatMemoryDownloader/README.md

 - Internet connection (to download media files)
 - urllib (comes with Python standard library)
 - Access to the JSON export from Snapchat

-## Getting Your Snapchat Data
-1. Open Snapchat and go to Settings → My Data.
-2. Request your Memories and select JSON formatting.
-3. Snapchat will email you a link to download a ZIP file containing your exported data.
-4. Extract the ZIP file and locate the JSON file to use with this script.